When, Why and How to Migrate from Statistical to Neural Machine Translation by Dion Wiggins

 NMT does not have the same language model concept and instead builds a sort of language model from the bilingual training data.
 Bilingual data is the only data used today in the leading NMT engine algorithms.

-SMT is a lot more tolerant to data quality issues.
+SMT is a lot more tolerant of data quality issues.
 Additionally, SMT engines can be “hacked” if bad data is found after training, and the bad data can be removed surgically without having to retrain the entire engine.
 This is ideal in cases where perhaps two words are glued together in the training data or there are some bad characters in the data, but it is not suitable when the quality of the translation is poor.

 NMT requires higher quality training data than SMT.
 Once an NMT engine has been trained, if bad data is found, the entire engine must be retrained to remove the bad data.
 More data can be added with an incremental training to overpower the flawed data, but this is not always practical.

 In our Language Studio™ platform we have implemented a feature for both SMT and NMT that is able to block “bad” words and phrases from being selected in the output.
 “Bad” words can simply be specified in a list and they will never appear in the output.
 This helps to overcome some of the simpler cases that would normally require “surgery” or retraining.

 Although a typical SMT engine can be trained on as little as a few hundred thousand bilingual segments and a good dictionary in order to achieve a basic level of quality, the minimum volume of data required for an NMT engine is about one million bilingual segments of in-domain data.